bheuse/SQL_Architect_to_OpenAPI/README.md

         Physical Name = Examples
         Remarks       = Description
         Primary Key   = Not Used (complex)
-        Ignore : if the Physical name contain "ignore", the object will not be generated
+        Ignore : if the Physical name contain "ignore", the object schema will not be generated

         Attribute:
             Logical Name  = API Property Name